-In order to expose additional aspects of the RTP and DV matrix metrics, we introduced a CBR traffic source that was sent in addition to the self-similar traffic at a 60% load, also using the dumbbell topology.
-Over periods of approximately 30 seconds, the CBR source alternated between on/off periods, each of about 500 msec.
-The addition of the CBR source results in a period of oscillation of the queue between full and empty as shown in Figure 8b.
-As with Figure 8a, the top plot shows the RTP jitter metric along with a time series of queuing delays and the bottom plot shows the DV matrix metric along with the same time series of queuing delays.
-We observe in these two plots that at the onset of the CBR on/off bursts, the RTP jitter metric oscillates in a similar way as the queue.
-The DV matrix metric, however, remains smooth and at an increased level, suggesting that relative to the other DV matrix measurements over this 60 second time interval, queuing turbulence along the path is greatest during the period of CBR bursts.
+about 500 ms. The addition of the CBR source results in a period of oscillation of the queue between full and empty as shown in Fig. 8(b).
+As with Fig. 8(a), the top plot shows the RTP jitter metric along with a time series of queuing delays and the bottom plot shows the DV matrix metric along with the same time series of queuing delays.
+We observe in Fig. 8(b) that at the onset of the CBR on/off bursts, the RTP jitter metric oscillates in a similar way as the queue.
+The DV matrix metric, however, remains smooth and at an increased level, suggesting that relative to the other DV matrix measurements over this 60-s time interval, queuing turbulence along the path is greatest during the period of CBR bursts.
 In contrast, over the CBR burst period the RTP jitter values are often smaller than many other jitter values during the trace segment.
-Also, relative to the range of jitter values observed over the 60 second segment, the jitter values during the CBR burst period do not stand out-they stand out only in their oscillatory behavior.
+Also, relative to the range of jitter values observed over the 60-s segment, the jitter values during the CBR burst period do not stand out-they stand out only in their oscillatory behavior.
 This effect is explained by the fact that although an EWMA filter with a small value for α is used (1/16) in the RTP jitter formulation, the view is still of individual delay variations rather than the behavior over a longer interval of time.
-Although the CBR traffic source we used to reveal this behavior is somewhat pathological, our observations in this context are consistent with the behavior of the RTP and DV matrix values during periods of queuing turbulence in other traffic scenarios and topologies/paths (not shown due to space limitations).
+Although the CBR traffic source we used to reveal this behavior is somewhat pathological, our observations